MicroAd-Products/COMPASS-ANDROID-SDK/README.md

 # COMPASS Android SDK
-COMPASS Android SDK is an Android framework developed and maintained by [MicroAd, Inc.](https://www.microad.co.jp/) for displaying advertisements in native applications.
+The COMPASS Android SDK is an Android framework developed and maintained by [MicroAd, Inc.](https://www.microad.co.jp/) for displaying advertisements in native applications.

-You can read more about COMPASS at [its' official page](https://www.microad.co.jp/services/adplatform/microad-compass/).
+You can read more about COMPASS at [official page](https://www.microad.co.jp/services/adplatform/microad-compass/).

 ## System Requirements
 - **Minimum OS Version**: Android 5.0 (API Level 21)